• Home

 Simmer the vegetables:

-1. Stir to combine the vegetables, and bring the pot to a slow simmer over medium heat.
+- Stir to combine the vegetables, and bring the pot to a slow simmer (180˚F) over medium heat.
 Stir the vegetables frequently and squish the tomatoes to help release liquid.

-2. Once the pot is simmering, continue to simmer until the vegetables are soft, about 20 minutes.
+- Once the pot is simmering, continue cooking until the vegetables are soft, about 20 minutes.
 Stir occasionally to prevent scorching.
 Turn off the heat and let the juice cool.

 Juice the vegetables:

-2. Return the juice to the saucepan, add salt (if using), and heat the juice to a simmer over medium-low heat.
+- Return the juice to the saucepan, add salt (if using), and heat the juice to a simmer (180˚F) over medium-low heat.
 Do not boil.

 Can the vegetable juice:

-1. Spread a kitchen towel on the counter.
-Use your jar lifter to remove the warm jars from canner, drain, and line up on the towel.
+- Spread a kitchen towel on the counter.
+Use your jar lifter to remove a jar from canner, drain, and place on the towel.
+Keep the remaining jars in the canner so they stay hot.

-3. Use your canning funnel and ladle to add hot juice to warm jars leaving 1/2-inch headspace.
+- Use your canning funnel and ladle to add hot juice into the jar leaving 1/2-inch headspace.

-6. Use the jar lifter to place the jars back into the canner leaving space in between them.
+- Use the jar lifter to place the jar back into the canner, and repeat with the remaining jars.
+Try to leave some space in between the jars.

-8. Cover the canner and bring to boil over high heat.
-Once water boils vigorously, process quarts for 40 minutes at altitudes of less than 1,000 ft. (adjust processing time for your altitude if necessary).
+- Cover the canner and bring to boil over medium-high heat.
+Once water boils vigorously, process pints for 35 minutes, and quarts for 40 minutes at altitudes of less than 1,000 ft.
+Adjust processing time for your altitude if necessary (see notes below).

 You May Also Like: